Office of Admissions

 Students are strongly encouraged to apply early and complete all registration procedures before the Priority Dates.
 Failure to submit the required documentation before the first day of classes may result in the inability to attend classes in the desired term.

-Associate in Arts (AA) degree programs are for students who wish to transfer to a four-year college or university upon graduation.
+The Associate in Arts (AA) degree program is for students who wish to transfer to a four-year college or university upon graduation.
 This degree is composed of 36 credit hours of General Education and 24 credit hours of electives that are usually comprised of the pre-professional courses required for entrance to a particular upper division major.
 At least 60 credit hours in courses designated with a P (Parallel) must be successfully completed in order to graduate with an AA degree.
 AA degrees are general liberal arts degrees intended for college or university transfer and are not major specific.
 Therefore, a student can only earn one AA degree.

 Associate in Science (AS) and Associate in Applied Science (AAS) degree programs are designed for entry into employment after completion of the two-year degree.
 They include 15-18 credit hours of General Education courses and approximately 42 credit hours specific to the degree that is being earned.